In most states, your credit score can affect car insurance rates—so if you have a low credit score, your options for cheap car insurance are limited.

 Many people believe that using credit score to influence premiums is unfair.
 When someone evaluates your credit score (such as a potential landlord or a car dealership), it’s to determine how capable you are of paying off what you are trying to purchase.

 Since car insurance companies only provide you with their service when you pay for it, they don’t really need to worry about this.
 If you’re unable to make your car insurance payments, they’ll simply stop insuring you.
 That’s part of why it doesn't make sense that

 carriers factor in your credit score when determining your car insurance rates.

 How do car insurance companies calculate your credit score?

 Every auto insurance provider has a different equation for determining their rates.
-Each company relies more heavily on certain factors, and less heavily on others.
-As such, there’s no single way that your credit score is used in determining your auto insurance rates.
+Each company relies more heavily on certain factors and less heavily on others.
+As such, there’s no single way that your credit score is used to determine your auto insurance rates.

-If you want to know how much value a car insurance company places on credit score, you can call and ask them.
-Usually, insurance providers are transparent about what factors go into their quotes, so they can help you get a feel for how you can improve your rates.
-So if you need to find a car insurance company that doesn’t factor your credit score heavily, you can shop around to find one that’s best suited for your strengths.
+If you want to know how much value a car insurance company places on credit scores, you should call and ask them directly.
+Usually, insurance providers are transparent about what factors go into their quotes so they can help you get a feel for how you can improve your rates.